 We’ve all learned some amazing lessons from women through our lives.
 These include our mothers, grandmothers, sisters, friends, politicians, and activists, who have come before us with a common purpose to make all our lives better.
 It is likely that we will look back at this year as a watershed moment for women in history, with many women finally finding their voices.
 Women are learning lessons that enable us to be move forward and become stronger role models for future generations.

 As women, we are constantly told that it’s hard work to have it all, but we can do it.
 You don’t need to have it all to be happy.
-And what is “all”?
-Our culture describes this “having it all" mentality as putting 100% into work and 100% into family and 100% into fitness and 100% into organic foods… the list is never-ending.
+And what is “all?"
+Our culture describes this “having it all" mentality as putting 100 percent into work and 100 percent into family and 100 percent into fitness and 100 percent into organic foods… the list is never-ending.
 That’s just not realistic for anyone.
 We don’t need to have it all, we just need to have what makes us happy.
 Finding the perfect blend of work, life and play for yourself is where you’ll find the happiness you’re looking for.
-In the famous words of Shonda Rhimes, “Happiness comes from living as you need to, as you want to, as your inner voice tells you to.
-Happiness comes from being who you actually are, instead of who you think you are supposed to be.”
+In the famous words of Shonda Rhimes,

 Let’s be sure we celebrate the women who’ve changed our lives, the women who’ve taught us lessons we will never forget, and the women who have fought to make this world a better place.

 Ande has made it her mission to break down the emotional, behavioral and societal barriers that stand between women and strong financial foundations.

 She's widely recognized as a driving force in the financial community, having risen to the top of the primarily male-dominated insurance world as the former head of a multi-million-dollar fintech company and a VP at Penn Mutual.